mrktracy/NeuralODEs/README.md

 The file 'LTC.ipynb' contains code for the liquid time constant (LTC) network case.
 This code was co-authored by Mark Tracy and Parth Ghayal.

 The files 'plotter_LTC.ipynb' and 'plotter_baseCase_Ghalf.ipynb' contain code for post-processing of the model runs.
 This code was primarily authored by Evan Donovan.

+The folder 'Instances' contains instances of the files 'baseCase.ipynb' and 'LTC.ipynb' that were used to train the six runs that are included in our report.